cpsughrue/BeePL-ebpf/README.md

 </code></pre>
 <br>

-As soon as `sizeof(box_t)` exceeds 128 bytes the LLVM optimizer passes the struct to `foo` by value instead of unboxing its contents.
+As soon as `sizeof(box_t)` exceeds 128 bytes the LLVM optimizer passes the struct to `foo` by value instead of unpacking its contents.
 ```c
 #include <stdint.h>